 Help@Home: For homeowners, the fee is $90 month for a 12-month commitment; discount applied for members paying annual membership upfront.

 Help@Home Lite: For renters, the monthly fee is $50 for a 12-month commitment.

 Help@Home Now: This new service is for adults who need short-term help transitioning back home from a rehabilitation center or hospital stay; the fee is $150 for three months.
 This membership includes modifications to homes completed prior to discharge as well as the services of a dedicated professional social worker to help with members transitions to home.

 There has never been a better time to become a member of Help@Home.
 Just ask Theresa Cox, a 71-year-old who lives alone with no family support in the Kansas City area.

 “They [JFS staff] have helped by doing jobs around the house that prevent me from falling or becoming injured,” said Carrie Mays, who has been a Help@Home member for almost a decade.
-“They recently installed a storm door on my home that stopped air from blowing into my house this winter.
-I have been so happy with Help@Home; I helped my neighbor get enrolled in the program.”
+“They recently installed a storm door on my home that has stopped air from blowing into my house this winter.
+I have been so happy with Help@Home, I helped my neighbor get enrolled in the program.”